 Determining the value of vintage jewelry can be a tricky task, as many factors have to be taken into consideration.
 The piece’s age, condition, and rarity are all important elements that will affect its overall worth.

 Step 1: Identify

 If you are curious about the vintage status of a piece of jewelry, look back to where and when it was acquired.
 If purchased from a flea market, antique shop or estate sale, there is good potential for authenticity as vintage pieces – those 20 years old or older.
-Also, consider if its style falls within certain time periods, including art deco, retro-style mid-20th century jewels from the 70s and 80s, and clues that could identify your piece as authentic vintage jewelry!
+Also, consider if its style falls within certain time periods, including art deco, retro-style mid-20th century jewels from the 70s and 80s, and clues like symbol stamps could help identify your piece as authentic vintage jewelry!

 Step 2: Examine